 Costs vary depending on the app’s business model.
 KineMaster requires a subscription to remove the watermark.
 It is GBP 3.49 a month or GBP 18.49 a year.
 If you are happy to see the watermark on your videos, then KineMaster is free.
 KineMaster have scores of useful video tutorials at their YouTube site.

-VN and CapCut are quite intuitive and fairly easy to learn.
+VN, inShOt and CapCut are intuitive and relatively easy to learn.
 The learning curve will depend on what you already know, and your individual learning style.
 Do remember that you cannot break anything, so do be willing to play and experiment.
+Justin Brown offers this 7-minute introduction on how to use these three free apps.

 The price of Adobe Rush varies depending on whether it is purchased as part of the Adobe Creative Suite or an individual licence.
 The cost varies from USD 9.99 to USD 29.99 a month.
 PowerDirector costs GBP 4.99 a month, GBP 9.99 a quarter or GBP 33.99 a year.
 Here is a detailed guide to editing with PowerDirector.
 And here is a tutorial for Adobe Rush, provided by Adobe.

 LumaFusion is very sophisticated.
-It could be likened to Final Cut Pro on a desktop and takes several days to learn fully.
+It can be likened to Final Cut or Premiere Pro on a desktop and takes several days to learn fully.
 The web site of the parent company LumaTouch offers a range of tutorials.
 The app costs USD 19.99 or GBP 26.99 which makes it a bargain compared with all other apps.
-It is sophisticated and you will need to spend time learning how to use it.
+It is very sophisticated.
+You will need to invest time learning how to use it but if you get serious about editing this is the best app I know of.

 CTpro is the most expensive: GBP 134.99 a year for a full licence, or GBP 13.49 a month.
 A range of tutorials are available here.
 But they default to French and it is difficult to switch to English.
 Because of the expense and the poor interface, I would tend to avoid CTPro.